 One of the reasons we create bots is to help us automate tasks, either for scale or repetition.
-Here’s our simple guide to creating a Twitter bot that can pull information from a source and post it for you automatically.
+Here’s our simple guide to creating a Python Twitter bot that can pull information from a source and post it for you automatically.

 A common function of Twitter bots is scheduling.
 There are plenty of bots that can automatically post a tweet at your chosen time and date, like the Buffer app.

 You can extend the functionality of one of these bots so that it monitors a source (Basecamp, Trello, Asana, Reddit, another Twitter or social media account, or pretty much any service that offers an API) for information.
 When it detects a piece of information – within the constraints you have given it – it can parse it and make a post on Twitter.

 Here’s how to create your own Python Twitter bot that can retrieve info from a source and post it to Twitter every day.
 We’re using Python because, as of July 2018, Google Cloud Functions supports a Python runtime, which makes creating these kind of bots possible.

 UPDATE: As of 29th Nov 2019, Amazon now also supports Ruby with AWS Lambda – you can now build a bot using these technologies.

 Looking for expert guidance or developers to work on your project?
 We love working on existing codebases – let’s chat.

 1. Become a Twitter developer

 First-time Twitter developers must apply for a Twitter developer account to access their APIs.
 Once you’re approved, you’ll be able to create an app that uses their API.